Poplar Neck and the Prince George’s Slave Conspiracy Site

 Ransom then expecting the remaining slaves of the Western Shore to desert their plantation and hasten to Annapolis.
 From Annapolis he would launch attacks to kill the remaining whites.
 When the Western Shore had been taken, they would all return to Annapolis, divide up the houses, establish a government, and live like city gentlemen.
 If any army were raised on the Eastern Shore to oppose them, they would pack up everything worth carrying and flee with their young white wives to the back country.
 Bordley called the plot “as well laid as any of the kind that I ever heard of.”

 Both weather and chance, however, prevented the uprising.
 Bordley relates that the Sunday originally set for the revolt was so rainy that most of the conspirators, including many of the leaders, failed to meet.
-Rain also disrupted the plans on December 1, the only specific date documented as being set for the revolt, and on at least one other following his master was to be killed.
+Rain also disrupted the plans on December 1, the only specific date documented as being set for the revolt, and on at least one other following Sunday.
+In the meantime, however, a loyal slave of Henry Brooke, Jane’s son, discovered the plot and learned that his master was to be killed.
 He informed Brooke of the Plan.
 Brooke went to the authorities, several slaves were jailed, and the revolt, postponed three times because of rain, was permanently extinguished.

 Six slaves were initially jailed, and several more were probably seized later.
 In January of 1740, John Hepburn and William Smith, justices of Prince George’s County, recorded the depositions of several slaves concerning the conspiracy.
 The depositions were taken to Annapolis and read before the Council on January 22.
 The Council recommended that a special Commission of Oyer and Terminer be established to try the slaves.
 A 1737 law entitled “A Supplementary Act to the Act entitled “An Act for the More Effectual Punishment of Negroes and Other Slaves…” however required that the slaves accused of conspiring or attempting to rebel be tried at county court.
 Therefore, Governor Samuel Ogle proclaimed that the slaves be jailed in Upper Marlboro until the next meeting of the county court and that the sheriff of Prince George’s County apprehend any other slaves suspected of being party to the plot.
 He further authorized the sheriff to “press such and so many persons as shall be necessary to attend and assist him….”
 The Prince George’s authorities did pursue their investigations, recording more slave depositions.